 Blue Point is a decidedly white-collar town, with fully 85.68% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Blue Point is a town of professionals, managers, and service providers.
 There are especially a lot of people living in Blue Point who work in teaching (17.19%), management occupations (11.70%), and healthcare (11.28%).

-A relatively large number of people in Blue Point telecommute to their jobs.
-Overall, about 15.64% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.64% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Blue Point is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Blue Point really has some of the features that families look for when choosing a good community to raise children.
 Is Blue Point perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.